Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Are new listings slowing down in Serbia as of 2026?

-As of early 2026, we are not confident in providing a precise year-on-year change in new for-sale listings in Serbia since comprehensive listing data is not publicly available, but permit and completion trends suggest new supply is not accelerating.
+As of early 2026, we are not fully confident in giving a precise year-over-year change in new for-sale listings across Serbia because centralized listing data is limited, but the combination of flat-to-declining building permits and steady transaction activity suggests that the flow of genuinely new listings is not accelerating and may be softening in the most supply-constrained urban areas.

 Is new construction failing to keep up in Serbia as of 2026?